-- Narrowly escaping serious injury following a traumatic event
+- Narrowly escaping a serious injury during a traumatic event

 - The exacerbation of a pre-existing condition due to negligence or injury

-- Loss from inability to do what you could before the accident
+- Loss from inability to do what you could before the incident

-- Loss from being able to work as you could before the accident
+- Loss from being able to work as you could before your accident

 - Medical bills

 - Future medical bills and ongoing healthcare